 - Differentiators: Often the most time-consuming component of capability statement writing, this is where you discuss what sets you apart from competitors.
 While the core competencies directly relate to what you provide, differentiators can be intangible assets such as experience, adaptability, relationships with suppliers, and more.
 Think about what makes your company stand out from others in the industry (and others who might be applying for the same opportunity) to create a comprehensive list of reasons the government agency should select your company.

+However, making your own from scratch can be complicated (and difficult if you’re not a graphic designer).
 Whether you still need to complete your SAM registration or are ready to create (or revamp) your capability statement, FAMR’s team of federal marketplace experts can help you through the process.
 Our FEDAdvantage program has a gallery of design options to choose from to find something that suits your business.
 Combined with our knowledge of what goes into a successful capability statement, we’ll help your company’s chances of winning valuable contracts and funding in the federal marketplace.